Vikranth-Inti/Analytics/Projects/Readme.md

 1.Make a GUI desktop app for Windows , Mac and Linux platforms.
 (A virtual box appliance is already available.)
 (Python-Tkinter?)

-2.Extend language support for your favourite language with Spacy NLP library.(English and European languages support by default.
-Extend for Russian, Chinese, Urdu, Hindi, etc..)
+2.Extend language support for your favourite language with Spacy NLP library.(English and European languages supported by default.
+Extend for Russian, Chinese, Urdu, Korean, Hindi, etc..)

 3.Search query with speech input.